jamieres/FILEMalSign/README.md

 * NOTE: You need uncompress the file "malsignDB.7z".
 This have the signature database file "malsignDB".

 I use the "MalwareIntelligence" nomenclature because it's based in an experimental project related with malicious code detection, so you can simply add the word "MALWARE" to complete the simple signature.
-At the moment it detect 435.648 malicious code variants.
+At the moment it detect more of 500k of malicious code variants.
+Please, see the file "SIGN_CHANGELOG" for more details.

 * Note that it isn't a malware scanner as a complete antivirus program.
 It's just a file identification focused in malicious code but on-demand.